-Low Spongy Brake Pedal
+Low Brake Pedal

-The DOT Department of Transportation rates brake fluid.
-They assign them a DOT rating, DOT3, DOT4, and DOT5.
+The DOT Department of Transportation rates brake fluid with a DOT rating: DOT3, DOT4, and DOT5.
 The higher the DOT rating, the higher the boiling point.
 Moisture in brake fluid lowers its boiling point.

 Heat and time degrade brake fluid.
 The heat from the braking system can cause the fluid to boil and vaporize, leaving pockets of vapor in the brake lines.
 This vapor is compressible and results in a low spongy pedal.
 As a result, brake fluid can degrade and change viscosity, affecting brake pedal response time.
 Perform a brake flush to repair this condition.

 DOT5 brake fluid is silicon-based, and DOT3, DOT4, and DOT5.1 are glycol-based.
 Never mix the two; it results in a spongy pedal and a loss of braking performance.